unthingable/contexture/README.md

 print ctx.context['log']
 ```

 Note the use of `ctx.update()` instead of `ctx.context.update()`.
-Don't worry about accidentally using a reserved keyword, LoggingContext will not let you do it wrong.
+Don't worry about accidentally using a reserved keyword, LoggingContext will not let you.

 ### Subclass